szarnyasg/duckdb-web/_posts/2024-11-29-duckdb-tricks-part-3.md

 ...
 ```

-We can now run the query on the Hive partitioned data set by passing the `hive_partitioning = true` flag:
+We can now run the query on the Hive partitioned dataset by passing the `hive_partitioning = true` flag:

 ```sql
 SELECT avg(Stop_Arrival_delay)